Blog>Cost Guides>How much does Japanese knotweed removal cost?

 How do I get rid of Japanese knotweed myself?

-If you only have a small amount of Japanese knotweed present, you could try carrying out herbicide treatment yourself.
-Glyphosate-based products are best for controlling Japanese knotweed, with a typical 5l bottle of glyphosate-based herbicide costing around £30-£50.
+If you only have a small amount of Japanese knotweed present, you could try carrying out a herbicide treatment yourself.

-That said, if you don’t have prior experience, we’d recommend leaving it to the professionals.
-There are safety considerations and the job needs to be carried out to nip the infestation in the bud.
+That said, if you don't have prior experience, we'd recommend leaving it to the professionals.
+There are safety considerations and the job needs to be carried out properly to nip the infestation in the bud.

 Is Japanese knotweed a notifiable plant?

-Although Japanese knotweed is a garden pest, there’s no statutory requirement to control, eradicate or even report its presence.
+Although Japanese knotweed is a garden pest, there's no statutory requirement to control, eradicate, or even report its presence.

-That said, it’s illegal to plant or cause Japanese knotweed to grow in the wild.
-Doing so could see you landed with fines of up to £5,000 or even a prison sentence of up to two years.
-Not only that but letting Japanese knotweed spread to private lands, such as your neighbour’s garden could lead to legal claims against you.
+That said, it's illegal to plant or cause Japanese knotweed to grow in the wild.
+Doing so could see you receive fines of up to £5,000or even a prison sentence of up to two years.

 This will depend on your mortgage lender, but many lenders will reject a mortgage outright if a survey indicates that there's Japanese knotweed on the property.